It’s sometimes called a miter snake due to the marking on its head that looks like a bishop’s miter

 Common ground snakes are rarely seen by humans because they live in habitats with soil they can easily burrow under.
 They are also nocturnal, which means they hunt at night.
 Sometimes a gardener may find one if they turn over the soil or leaf litter in their garden, and, like earthworms, a good rain can wash them to the surface.
 They are completely harmless to humans and don’t even seem to bite in self-defense.

-As for keeping the snake as a pet, some experts believe that the common ground snake needs such specialized care that it doesn’t really make a good pet, despite the fact that it is a small, nonvenomous, and often very pretty snake.
+As for keeping the snake as a pet, some experts believe that the common ground snake needs such specialized care that it doesn’t make a good pet, even though is a small, nonvenomous, and often very pretty snake.
 Others believe they make good pets that are easy to care for, even if they are a little secretive.
 They just need a 10-gallon tank with an earthen substrate and a rock the snake can hide under.
 After that, the rest of the snake’s care involves providing small insects and a water dish.

 The variable ground snake probably mates from May to June and lays one to six eggs during the summer months.
 It is believed to lay the eggs underground, where they incubate for about two months before they hatch.
 Unlike some snakes where juveniles and adults look very different from each other, baby ground snakes look very much like adults, and they keep their patterns and colors throughout their lives.